hypo69/hypo/docs/gemini/consultant/ru/fast_api/main.first_version.md

 @app.post("/process_data")
 async def process_data(request: Request, first_name: str = Form(...), last_name: str = Form(...)):
     """
-    Processes data from a form submission.
+    Processes data received from the HTML form.

     :param request: Request object.
-    :param first_name: First name from the form.
+    :param first_name: First name.
-    :param last_name: Last name from the form.
+    :param last_name: Last name.
-    :raises HTTPException: If first name or last name is missing or script execution fails.
+    :raises HTTPException: If first name or last name are missing.
+    :raises HTTPException: If script execution fails.
-    :return: Dictionary containing the output from the script execution.
+    :return: Dictionary with the output of the script execution.
     """
     # Check if first name and last name are provided
     if not first_name or not last_name: